These are the best pre-Black Friday deals on AirPods right now

 *Dropped to $115 during Prime Day, but Walmart has announced $99 price starting Nov.
 4.

-Now, of course, Black Friday sales are just around the corner.
-In fact, big sales are starting soon (or have already started) at retailers like Best Buy and Home Depot.
+Of course, with Black Friday just around the corner, big sales are getting ready to start -- or have even already started -- at retail giants like Home Depot and Best Buy.
 And Walmart has already thrown down the gauntlet with major early Black Friday sales starting Nov.
 4, including the baseline AirPods for $99.
 That beats the earliest price we've seen by $15.

 Now, we can't guarantee that you'll see better prices than those between now and the end of the year.
 But the moral of the story is that you shouldn't pay full price -- the Apple Store price -- for any Apple headphones right now.

 The AirPods Pro briefly dropped as low as $190 during Prime Day sales at Woot, but that instantly sold out.
-Now the best price on Apple's current top of the line noise-canceling true wireless earbuds is $200.
-That's still pricey, but at least it's $50 off what you'll pay at the Apple Store, and more in line with prices of other high-end noise-canceling true wireless earbuds.
+Woot is now selling Apple's top-of-the-line noise-canceling true wireless earbuds for $195, but we don't expect that to last long either.
+Meanwhile, you can also get them on Amazon for $219.
+That's still pricey, but at least it's $30 off what you'll pay at the Apple Store, and more in line with prices of other high-end noise-canceling true wireless earbuds.

 The standard AirPods with the wired charging case dropped as low as $115 during Prime Day, and they're back to $129 on Amazon.
 But we know this model will be selling for $99 -- its lowest price ever -- at Walmart on Nov.
 4, so you should absolutely wait until then to buy these.